Prescott Pickleball Association

 A Paddle Above!

-Players can challenge by putting their paddles in the holders by a court entry.
-At the end of the previous game, losing players will come off and challengers will play the winners.
+Players can challenge by putting their paddles in the holders at each court.
+At the end of a game, losing players will come off and challengers will play the winners.
 Winners will be able to play for 3 games and then must leave the court.
 Please try to choose a court where your skill level is comparable to those on that court.
 Players may not refuse to play with a challenger during challenge play time.

 Open play is available for anyone, including informal or private groups.
 Challenges do not need to be accepted.
-If the courts are full, 4 on 4 off rotation applies.
+Players may use the court for up to an hour at a time..

-These courts are considered Challenge (Drop-In) Play courts all day for beginners and/or recreational players.
-If these courts are open and other courts are full, they may be used by higher level players.
+These courts are considered recreational play (not competitive play) are are for beginning players during challenge play times.
+If these courts are open and other courts are full, they may be used by higher level players until they are once again needed by beginning players.

 See court bulletin board for daily schedule and special events.PIONEER PARK PICKLEBALL SCHEDULE